rwlink3z8/hpp2/README.md

 1. Current and Future Architechture
 2. Data collection and initial storage
 3. Data transformation, modeling and storage
+4. ToDo - add building permits from county from weekly pdf's
+5. ToDo - days on market in my dataset add to model
-4. TODO - Client side work to present models in a readable, practical way
+6. TODO - Client side work to present models in a readable, practical way

 ## Data Collection and initial storage